UKHomeOffice/application-container-platform/docs/how-to-docs/cert-manager.md

 NAME        AGE
 example-tls    1d

-# you can also review the certfificaterequests, orders and challenges via
+# you can also review the certificaterequests, orders and challenges via
 $ kubectl -n project get orders
 $ kubectl -n project get challenge
 ```

 **Network Policies**

-In order to handle the http01 challenge the requestor is provided an ephermal token which must be handled back to LetsEncrypt on the path `http://domain/.well-known/acme-challenge/`, thus validating to them you own the domain's your requesting for.
+In order to handle the http01 challenge the requestor is provided an ephemeral token which must be handled back to LetsEncrypt on the path `http://domain/.well-known/acme-challenge/`, thus validating to them you own the domains you're requesting for.

 Cert-manager handles the http01 resolver by:

 - creating a `CertificateRequest` resource within the namespace
 - a controller picks up the certificate request and because the issuer's solver is an acme http01 solver, it creates an acme `Order` within the namespace
-- a controller picks up the order and creates a `Challenge` resource from it, creating an ephermal pod, service and ingress in your namespace and routing the `/.well-known/acme-challenge/`.
+- a controller picks up the order and creates a `Challenge` resource from it, creating an ephemeral pod, service and ingress in your namespace and routing the `/.well-known/acme-challenge/`.
 - the controller checks the path has been provisioned via the ingress beforehand and validates the order.
 - the certificate controller then informs letsencrypt to call us back.
 - it continues to probe the request and once validated, pulls down the certificate.